ggraffieti/papernotes/GAN/HD_GAN/Karras_2019.md

 <p align="center">
   <img src="img/karras2019_model.png">
 </p>

-A block = affine transforms<br>B blocks = learned per-channel scaling factor.
+A block = affine transforms\
+B blocks = learned per-channel scaling factor.

 - The network does not benefit from the introduction of latent code as input.
 The style is solely controlled by AdaIN layers.
 - The AdaIN layers perform normalization (each channel is normalized to zero mean and unit variance), and only then scales and biases based on style are performed.
 Each style controls only one convolution, before being overridden by the next AdaIN operator.